WTCSC/nerdle-JClarkson2026/README.md

 python3 nerdle.py
 ```
 ## License
-This project is public domain.
+This project is public domain..